-Compared to the rest of the Silicon Valley market, the Central San Jose submarket has lower rates, so you should have no trouble finding a great deal in this undervalued submarket.
+Compared to the rest of the Silicon Valley market, the Central San Jose region has lower rates, so you should have no trouble finding a great deal in this depreciated submarket.

-In the last 90 days, 65 listings have been made available, so you'll want to check back regularly for new listings.
-About 8% of the available leases in the Central San Jose are subleases, so you will probably need to consider the implications of signing a direct lease with the building.
-There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.
+In the last 90 days, 53 listings have been made available, so you'll want to check back regularly for new listings.
+About 6% of the office spaces in the Central San Jose are subleases, so you will probably need to consider the implications of signing a direct lease with the building.
+There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-The standard measurement for office space in this area is around 2,350 sqft.
-Most properties in this market are approximately 3 stories.
+Even though the median size is 3,920 sqft, there are still 0 new listings below 2,000 sqft.
+Most buildings in this market are around 3 floors.
 Most buildings in this region were built in 1975 and are Class B.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Wholesale trade is the dominant industry in this region.
+Wholesale trade is the dominant industry in this market.
 Commute by car is the most popular way to get to work amongst Central San Jose residents.
-Commuting close to 15 minutes a day is the norm for those who opt to reside in this part of town.
+Commuting around 15 minutes a day is the norm for those who opt to reside in this part of town.